nivsahar2/TasksManager/README.md

 special things:

-You need to install the PySimpleGUI directory
+You need to install the PySimpleGUI library

 you can do that by the command: pip install PySimpleGUI